 But that’s theory.

-- A single advert won’t persuade if you haven’t built a relationship
+- A single ad won’t persuade if you haven’t built a relationship.

 Add to that the need to advertise in many newspapers and magazines to reach your audience and your spending goes through the roof.

 So, is print an effective choice?
 Look at the table below:

 - Pass-along readership gives you free impressions of your ads